UA-141369524-4

 And I’m grateful I have my vacation memory that helped shape my gradual abundant mindset transformation, that btw, you can change inside you no matter your situations.

 I also healed my abandonment childhood wounds instead of allowing my mind to rationalize a past memory as a silly thought I had decades ago.
+I took it seriously.

-By doing this, I ended future material that the ego could have had a field day with (and over and over again!).
 It’s best to get it all out in the open to yourself as a real story you lived through, so you can get mind-healthy, and be in control of your destiny.

-Otherwise you can go on living invisibly damaged (forever).
+…Otherwise you can go on living invisibly damaged.

-Your (and my) invisible abandonment and other childhood traumas can be something you heal yourself from, so your wounds become scars that you grow and learn from, and you become better than when you started.
+Your invisible abandonment and other childhood traumas can be something you heal yourself from, so your wounds become scars that you grow and learn from, and you become better than when you started.
 That’s how I feel.

 4 Abandonment and Healing Exercises and Freeing Questions to Ask Yourself